github/docs/content/codespaces/prebuilding-your-codespaces/about-github-codespaces-prebuilds.md

 By default, whenever you push changes to your repository, {% data variables.product.prodname_github_codespaces %} uses {% data variables.product.prodname_actions %} to automatically update your prebuilds.

 When prebuilds are available for a particular branch of a repository, a particular dev container configuration file, and for your region, you'll see the "{% octicon "zap" aria-label="The zap icon" %} Prebuild ready" label in the list of machine type options when you create a codespace.
 If a prebuild is still being created, you will see the "{% octicon "history" aria-label="The history icon" %} Prebuild in progress" label.
-For more information, see "[Creating a codespace](/codespaces/developing-in-codespaces/creating-a-codespace#creating-a-codespace)."
+For more information, see "[Creating a codespace for a repository](/codespaces/developing-in-codespaces/creating-a-codespace-for-a-repository#creating-a-codespace-for-a-repository)."

 ![The dialog box for choosing a machine type](/assets/images/help/codespaces/choose-custom-machine-type.png)

+When you create a codespace from a template on the "Your codespaces" page, {% data variables.product.prodname_dotcom %} may automatically use a prebuild to speed up creation time.
+For more information on templates, see "[Creating a codespace from a template](/codespaces/developing-in-codespaces/creating-a-codespace-from-a-template)."

 ## The prebuild process